DirtyUnicorns/android_manifest/README.md

 ## Maintain Authorship ##
 Please make sure if you submit a patch/fix from another ROM that you maintain authorship.
-This is very important to not only us but the entire open source community.
-It's what keeps it going and encourages more and more developers to contribute.
+This is very important to not only us but to the entire open source community.
+It's what keeps it going and encourages more developers to contribute their work.

 If you manually cherry pick a patch/fix then add the original author prior to pushing to our gerrit.
 This task is very easy and is usually done after you commit a patch/fix locally. i.e once you type in git commit -a and type in the commit message and save, you